vilbedawg/jlox-cpp/README.md

-# Bis Interpreter
+# BIS Interpreter

-Interpreted scripting language implemented in C++.
+This is an implementation of the AST-interpreter built in Rober Nystrom's book "Crafting Interpreters"

-To be continued...
+Todo